 The importance of repeat business

 Repeat business is essential to small and local business success.
 Those repeat customers can help you generate 47% more in sales and revenue (compared to businesses without a significant base of repeat shoppers).
 But turning a first-time shopper into a loyal customer takes work and insight.

 Until the past few years, the status quo for small and local business owners has been to guess or make assumptions about customers.
 Quite honestly, it probably wasn’t something that shop owners had to give much thought in the past.
 Today, however, the small and local business owner can’t afford to not know their customers or their customer types.
 They need to know them on a personal note as well as from a business standpoint.
 Knowing what percentage of your customer base is made of repeat shoppers is key to properly investing in the right kinds of marketing and customer retention activities.

 Hoping for the best isn’t a reliable (or measurable) strategy, and luckily it doesn’t have have to be the status quo.
 Every time a customer swipes their card in your store, you could be gathering the same kind of insight and data that big-box stores and online retailers have used for years to grow their customer base and encourage their shoppers to come back.

 Womply automatically creates or updates a customer record every time someone transacts with your business.
 Let us show you how we can take on the hard work of keeping track of all your customers so you can focus on the things only you can do.
 Request your personal consultation today.

 Did you enjoy “Understanding your customer profiles”?
-Get a free demo and we'll show you how Womply can help you make more money and save time every day.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.

 By submitting this form you agree to Womply’s Services Agreement